brylevkirill/posts/AI.md

   Google Duplex must be a heavily engineered solution for very narrow domains and tasks which involves huge amount of human labor to write rules and to label data.
 Google was reported to employ 100 of PhD linguists working just on rules and data for question answering in Google Search and Assistant [[17]](https://wired.com/2016/11/googles-search-engine-can-now-answer-questions-human-help).

-  IBM Debater is a heavily engineered solution for finding and summarizing texts relevant to given topic (without state-of-the-art results on academic benchmarks for summarization) [[18]](https://scholar.google.com/citations?user=KjvrNGMAAAAJ&sortby=pubdate) [[19]](https://youtube.com/watch?v=TYJ3iwW59_w) [[20]](https://youtube.com/watch?v=8Xd4-cV9d74).
+  IBM Debater is a heavily engineered solution for finding and summarizing texts relevant to given topic [[18]](https://scholar.google.com/citations?user=KjvrNGMAAAAJ&sortby=pubdate) [[19]](https://youtube.com/watch?v=TYJ3iwW59_w) [[20]](https://youtube.com/watch?v=8Xd4-cV9d74).
 It can't answer opponent's arbitrary questions about its own arguments because it neither has or learns any model of domain it argues about.